 Instead of using a garage or a car cover, invest in a carport.
 You can often find carports in warm-weather states that don’t deal with snow; while a carport doesn’t completely cover your vehicle due to it being more open, it still acts as a shield against sunlight and other harsh weather conditions.
 Plus, you can easily place a carport in your driveway.
 Temporary fabric carports ($150-$600) can be easily purchased online.

 During dangerous weather conditions, avoid parking near trees.
-Some might think a tree is a good spot to cover your car, but there is a chance that the tree could come down and potentially cause more damage than the weather ever could.
+Some might think a tree is an excellent spot to cover your car, but there is a chance that the tree could come down and potentially cause more damage than the weather ever could.

-Before anything major happens to your car, be sure to check to see what your insurance covers.
-Specific coverage can pay for damage done to your car from severe weather.
+Before anything significant happens to your car, be sure to check to see what your insurance covers.
+Specific coverage can pay for damage done to your vehicle from severe weather.
 This way, if you can’t find protection when bad weather hits, you won’t have to worry about potential damage costing you thousands of dollars.
 If you can’t protect your car, you at least want to be able to replace or repair it.